galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

 ever be installed once on your system (in `$CONDA/pkgs`) but will be referenced from different environments.
 {: .tip}

-### Managing Virtual Environments
+### Managing Conda Environments

-There are several commonly used command line tools for managing virtual environments:
+There are several commonly used command line tools for managing environments:
 - `homebrew`, historically used on OSX to manage packages.
 - `nix`, which has a steep learning curve but allows you to declare the state of your entire system
 - `conda`, package and environment management system (also included as part of the Anaconda Python distribution often used by the scientific community)
-- `docker` and `singularity` are somewhat similar to virtual environment managers, as they can have isolated images with software and dependencies.
+- `docker` and `singularity` are somewhat similar to other environment managers, as they can have isolated images with software and dependencies.
 - Other, language specific managers

-While there are pros and cons for using each of the above, all will do the job of managing virtual environments for you and it may be a matter of personal preference which one you go for.
+While there are pros and cons for using each of the above, all will do the job of managing environments for you and it may be a matter of personal preference which one you go for.
 The Galaxy project is heavily invested in the Conda ecosystem and recommends it as an entry point as it is the most generally useful, and convenient.
 [The BioConda ecosystem](http://bioconda.github.io/) provides an unbelievably large number of packages for bioinformatics specific purposes, which makes it a good choice in general.

 ### Managing Packages